Christian Drosten: Recognition

 In 2004, Drosten received the GlaxoSmithKline funding award for clinical infectiology, the Abbott Diagnostics Award of the European Society for Clinical Virology, the bioMérieux Diagnostics Award from the German Society for Hygiene and Microbiology, and the post-doctoral award for virology from the Robert Koch Foundation.

-In 2005, he was awarded the "Verdienstkreuz am Bande" (Cross) of the Federal Cross of Merit, 2020 he received the "Verdienstkreuz 1.
+In 2005, Drosten was awarded the "Verdienstkreuz am Bande" (Cross) of the Federal Cross of Merit, 2020 he received the "Verdienstkreuz 1.
 Klasse" (Officer's Cross) for his civil service in time of COVID-19.

+On Google Scholar, Drosten has an h-index of 144 as of May 2024.

 Personal life

 Drosten lives in Berlin-Prenzlauer Berg and has a son born in 2017.
 His long-time partner is also a scientist.
 His hobby is playing the guitar.
 During the height of the corona crisis, the popular punk band ZSK released a song about his work, which went viral.